 9. Are you prepared for the annual expenses of a pet?

-Experts estimate that you can expect to spend from $200 to $400 during the first year of your pet’s life.
-This money covers food, vaccinations, and spay/neuter.
+Experts estimate that you can expect to spend from $300 to $700 or more during the first year of your pet’s life.
+This money covers food, vaccinations, and spay/neuter*.
 Thereafter, costs can reach $300 or more per year. *When you adopt from EAPL, your dog’s spay or neuter is included in your adoption price, providing you use an EAPL-approved vet.

 10. What will you do with your pet when you go on vacation?